SoftTechGarage/DigitalOnboarding/README.md

 After doing that open entitlement as source code and add this line <string>NDEF</string> after <string>TAG</string> line.
 ```
 ## 3: To open OnboardingExample Project -> tessdata
 Open the project, save the file named tessdata in the project to your locale, and then add this tessdata file to your own project.
-When adding, select "Create folder reference" and add it to your project file.
+When adding, select "mrz.traineddata", "Create folder reference" and add it to your project file.

 ## 4: To open OnboardingSDK